rinatkhaziev/wp-frontend-uploader/readme.txt

 [input type="file" name="photo" id="ug_photo" class="required" description="Your Photo" multiple=""]
 [input type="submit" class="btn" value="Submit"]
 [/fu-upload-form]`

+= Help, I pasted in the above shortcode and now my fields are duplicated = As stated in previous answer, you don't need to put inner contents if you only need default form fields.
+E.g. `[fu-upload-form class="your-class" title="Upload your media"]` will be enough to render the default form.
+You can suppress rendering of default form fields with "Suppress default fields" checkbox in settings

 = I want to customize my form =
 You can include additional elements with a set of shortcodes